Roshan-saral/ELEVATE_LABS_TASK_1/README.md

 - Creating a storage bucket
 - Uploading a sample file
-- Accessing the file via a public URL
+- Accessing the file via aan object or public URL

 ---